Hello all, thought I’d post up a quick update to let you all know I’m still alive and kicking.

 Here’s an excerpt:

-19,000 people fit into the new Barclays Center to see Jay-Z perform.
-This blog was viewed about 120,000 times in 2012.
-If it were a concert at the Barclays Center, it would take about 6 sold-out performances for that many people to see it.
+The Louvre Museum has 8.5 million visitors per year.
+This blog was viewed about 110,000 times in 2013.
+If it were an exhibit at the Louvre Museum, it would take about 5 days for that many people to see it.

 Click here to see the complete report.